riasplays/riasplays/README.md

-- 👋 Hi, I’m @riasplays
+- 👋 Hello!, I’m Ria!
 - 👀 I’m interested in: Web Programming👩🏻‍💻
 - 🌱 I’m currently learning: How to survive👍🏻
-- 📫 How to reach me: Go to space🌌
+- 📫 How to reach me: Go to space🌌 & The library📚
 - 😄 Pronouns: She/Her♀️
-- ⚡ Fun fact: I'm a little grape🍇
+- ⚡ Fun fact: You want some coffee?☕

 <!---
 riasplays/riasplays is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.